What is a Cookie?

 We may use aggregated usage data to track trends and analyze patterns on the Site.
 You may also voluntarily submit information, including by responding to our online polls and surveys, requesting information from us or asking to be contacted by one of our representatives.
 If you work for one of our institutional (business) clients, we may obtain your business contact information from your firm.

 In addition to the above uses, we may use your information for the purpose of conducting business with you, managing our relationship with you, and advising you of products and services that we believe might be of interest.
-The information collected also is used to provide a record of communications between Dreyfus and its Site visitors and to comply with any applicable legal and/or regulatory requirements.
+The information collected also is used to provide a record of communications between us and our Site visitors and to comply with any applicable legal and/or regulatory requirements.

 Sharing of Your Information